Choosing the right field type

 -

-Using dropdown for binary choices - Use radio buttons instead; dropdowns add unnecessary clicks for yes/no decisions
+Dropdown for binary choices - Use radio buttons.
+Dropdowns add an unnecessary click for yes/no decisions.

 -

-Single-item checklists - These don’t work and aren’t useful; use radio buttons or conditional fields
+Single-item checklists - Not useful.
+Use radio buttons or conditional fields instead.

 -

-Long text for structured data - If you need specific pieces of information, use separate short text fields or a table
+Long text for structured data - Use separate short text fields or a table when you need specific pieces of information.

 -

-File upload for small confirmations - Don’t require file uploads when a simple confirmation would suffice; it creates friction
+File upload for simple confirmations - Don’t require uploads when a radio button would do.
+It creates friction.

 -